alexenglish/VerusExtras/README.md

 ## decodeunlockheight.py
 Takes the script hex for a timelocked transaction and returns the block number at which that TX will unlock.

+## fetchtx.sh
+Takes a TXID as the first argument and returns full TX data, including for transactions that aren't associated with addresses in the local wallet.
+This is just a wrapper for RPC functions.

+## fetchutxos.sh
+Takes an address as the first argument and returns all UTXOs for that address.
+Just used to simplify syntax of the corresponding RPC call.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.